ropensci/pathviewr/example_scripts/ropensci_reviews_checklist.md

 separately? (or maybe that is not relevant...)

 Items for us:
-- [ ] do we not already do this?
-Let's look into it.
-If we already do, let's see if we can make it clearer in the vignette.
+- [ ] we already do this. add example in the vignette

 #### Visual perception